masak/alma/spec/03-statements.md

 ## 3.8 `return` statement

-A _`return` statement_ abruptly finishes and returns a value out of the innermost surrounding function.
+A _`return` statement_ abruptly finishes and returns a value out of the innermost surrounding routine.
 Evaluation continues after the expression that called the function.
 This statement can only occur inside a routine.
 An expression, if provided, is used to determine the return value; if no expression is provided, the value `none` is returned.